EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: Emission Mask Derivation

 \section{Emission Mask Derivation}

-Our method relies on 2D emission masks to separate emitters from non-emitters.
+Currently, our method relies on 2D emission masks to separate emitters from non-emitters.
 For images in linear radiance, emission masks can typically be obtained by simple thresholding, since emitters exhibit high radiance.
 For most scenes, including \textsc{b-}, \textsc{f-}, and \textsc{lectureroom}, we classify a pixel as emissive if its radiance exceeds a scene-dependent threshold $\tau_R \in \{1.0, 1.5, 2.0\}$.
 This method is similar to IRIS~\cite{IRIS}, which applies a threshold of $0.99$ to SDR images.

 However, thresholding alone is insufficient in several cases.
 First, strong reflections can be brighter than the actual light sources, causing reflective surfaces to be mislabeled as emitters, while genuinely dimmer emitters may fall below the threshold, as illustrated in Fig.~\ref{fig:Appendix-emission-mask}~(a).
 Second, emission may be defined semantically: for example, bottles inside the vending machine can be treated as emitters when they are unimportant for subsequent scene editing, as shown in Fig.~\ref{fig:Appendix-emission-mask}~(b).
 To handle such cases, we manually refine emission masks with SAM~\cite{SAM} for efficient annotation.
 The final emission mask is the union of the thresholded and manually labeled regions, $M = M_{\text{threshold}} \cup M_{\text{SAM}}$.
+One point worth noting is that emission masks are not necessary for every input image.
+For three scenes in \textsc{e-}, each containing thousands of multi-view training images, we annotated emission masks for only a small subset (1/19, from a single camera), and set $\mathcal{L}_e = 0$ in Eq.~\ref{eq:optimization-stage-0} for the unlabeled images.
+Despite this sparse supervision, our method still reliably identified emitters.
+To reduce the preprocessing cost for newly captured indoor scenes, a promising direction would be automatic emitter annotation using a computer vision detector.
+Beyond 2D labeling, emitters could also be annotated directly in 3D after radiant scene reconstruction, either manually or through point-cloud classification.

 Besides, the use of emission masks assumes, as in Sec.~\ref{sec:method-material-recovery}, that emitters do not reflect light.
 Real indoor scenes can violate this assumption: for instance, the glass door in \textsc{e-office1b} should be treated as an emitter but is also highly reflective, as shown in Fig.~\ref{fig:Appendix-emission-mask}~(c).
 Currently, our method does not explicitly model such mixed emitter-reflector materials.